 Want to know more about things to do in Kathmandu?
 Check out my full travel guide to Kathmandu City.

-If you are visiting Nepal and come across a man with buckets of honeycomb walking along the road I encourage you to stop and try some Nepalese honey.
+If you are visiting Nepal and come across a man with buckets of honeycomb walking along the road I encourage you to stop and try some Nepali honey.
 You might need to ask some locals to help you translate.
-However, the pure golden taste of Nepalese honeycomb will be your reward.
+However, the pure golden taste of Nepali honeycomb will be your reward.

 This is an additional article highlighting food from Nepal

 Get my Guidebook to Nepal & discover more than anyone else!